payloadcms/payload/examples/draft-preview/payload/README.md

 ### Admin Bar

 You might also want to render an admin bar on your front-end so that logged-in users can quickly navigate between the front-end and Payload as they're editing.
 For React apps, check out the official [Payload Admin Bar](https://github.com/payloadcms/payload-admin-bar).
-For other frameworks, simply hit the `/me` route with `credentials: include` and render your own admin bar if the user is logged in in order to display quick links to your CMS.
+For other frameworks, simply hit the `/me` route with `credentials: 'include'` and render your own admin bar if the user is logged in.

 ### CORS

 The [`cors`](https://payloadcms.com/docs/production/preventing-abuse#cross-origin-resource-sharing-cors), [`csrf`](https://payloadcms.com/docs/production/preventing-abuse#cross-site-request-forgery-csrf), and [`cookies`](https://payloadcms.com/docs/authentication/config#options) settings are configured to ensure that the admin panel and front-end can communicate with each other securely.
-If you are combining your front-end and admin panel into a single application that runs of a shared port and domain, you can remove these settings from your config.
+If you are combining your front-end and admin panel into a single application that runs of a shared port and domain, you can simplify your config by removing these settings.

 For more details on this, see the [CORS](https://payloadcms.com/docs/production/preventing-abuse#cross-origin-resource-sharing-cors) docs.